Reykjavík

 Seltún

-Seltún is a geothermal area that is part of the underground high temperature area of Krýsuvik.
-The whole area is like a volcano crack in the Mid-Atlantic Ridge.
+Seltún is a geothermal area that is part of the underground high-temperature area of Krýsuvik.
+The entire area lies like a volcanic fissure in the Mid-Atlantic Ridge that cuts through Iceland.

-Miðlína is a bridge that is famous for the fact that the Eurasian and North American continental plates are believed to slide away from one just at this place making the bridge trans-continental.
+Miðlína is a bridge that stands at the point where the Eurasian and North American continental plates are believed to be sliding away from each other, as is the case across Iceland on the Mid-Atlantic Ridge.

 Thingvellir, Iceland

-Þingvellir is one of Iceland’s national treasures and is listed on UNESCO’s World Heritage List. Þingvellir was established in 1930 as Iceland’s first national park to protect the remains of the over 1,000-year-old political meeting place.
+Þingvellir is one of Iceland’s national treasures, and at the same time the place is included in UNESCO’s list of world cultural heritage. Þingvellir was established in 1930 as Iceland’s first national park.
+It became that to protect the remains of the over 1000 year old political meeting place that Þingvellir is known as, but later the beautiful scenery was included.

 Geysir, Iceland